mbed-Infineon-XMC/SPI-Example/README.md

-# Blinky Example
+# SPI Example

-The following guide describes the steps to run the first Blinky program on the XMC 4500 Relax Kit board from Infineon.
+The following guide describes how to communicate with the on board SPI-Flash memory.

+In this example a byte (0xAA) is programes to flash address 0x00.
+Afterwards a byte is read from address 0x00.
+If the write byte is equal to the read byte LED1 is turnd on, if not LED2 is turned on.

+>> Check the Datasheet from the FLASH memory.
+[LINK](http://www.mouser.com/ds/2/100/002-00650_S25FL032P_32-Mbit_3.0_V_Flash_Memory_Dat-933047.pdf)

 ## Step 1: Download mbed CLI